 Eligibility for Family Tax Benefit Part A

-Family Tax Benefit Part A is paid for each child.
-The amount you get is based on your family’s individual circumstances.
+Family Tax Benefit (FTB) Part A is paid for each child.
+The amount you get is based on your family’s circumstances.

-You may be eligible for Family Tax Benefit Part A if you care for a dependent child who is either:
+You may be eligible for FTB Part A if you care for a dependent child who is:

-- is undertaking full-time education or training in an approved course leading to a Year 12 or equivalent qualification
+- is undertaking full time education or training in an approved course leading towards a year 12 or equivalent qualification

 - has an acceptable study load, or

-- has been granted an exemption from this requirement
+- has been granted an exemption from education or training requirements

-You also need to satisfy an income test, meet residence requirements and be caring for the child at least 35 per cent of the time.
+You must also satisfy an income test, meet residence requirements and care for the child at least 35% of the time.

-If you are eligible for Family Tax Benefit Part A for a child who is born or adopted on or after 1 March 2014, you may also be eligible for the Newborn Upfront Payment and Newborn Supplement.
-Newborn Supplement is a component of Family Tax Benefit Part A, paid over a three month period with your regular fortnightly Family Tax Benefit Part A payment.
+If you are eligible for FTB Part A for a child who was recently born or adopted, you may also be eligible for Newborn Upfront Payment and Newborn Supplement.
+Newborn Supplement is a component of FTB Part A and is paid over a 3 month period with your regular fortnightly FTB Part A payment.